 RTK Surveyor

-The distance between the base station and the rover, known as the baseline length, is a crucial factor.
-As the baseline length increases, the accuracy can decrease due to the difference in atmospheric conditions affecting the signal at the two locations.
-Multipath effects, where signals bounce off surrounding objects before reaching the receiver, can also introduce errors.
-Additionally, the number and geometry of the satellites in view, signal obstructions, and the quality of the GNSS receiver can also impact the accuracy.
+The distance between the base station and the rover, known as the baseline length, is a crucial factor in RTK accuracy.
+As the baseline length increases, the accuracy of the real-time kinematic corrections can decrease due to variations in atmospheric conditions affecting the signal path at both locations.
+Additionally, multipath effects, where signals reflect off surrounding objects before reaching the receiver, can introduce errors in the RTK process.
+Other influential factors include the number and geometry of satellites in view, signal obstructions like tall buildings or trees, and the quality of the GNSS receiver.
+These factors play a significant role in achieving the high-precision results that make real-time kinematic (RTK) technology highly effective for applications such as surveying, construction, precision agriculture, and autonomous navigation systems.

 Techniques to Improve RTK Accuracy